CSCfi/csc-user-guide/docs/support/tutorials/performance/lustre_performance.md

 ```
 w                  # IO mode:    w for write, r for read
-3                  # IO method:  0 for MPI collective I/O, 1 for MPI_independent I/O, 2 for PnetCDF blocking I/O, 3 for PnetCDF nonblocking I/O
+3                  # IO method:  0 for MPI collective I/O, 1 for MPI_independent I/O,
+                   # 2 for PnetCDF blocking I/O, 3 for PnetCDF nonblocking I/O
 5                  # number of time steps
 2048 1024 256      # grid_points(1), grid_points(2), grid_points(3)
-/scratch/project_2002078/markoman/BTIO/output
+/scratch/project_xxxxx/BTIO/output # output file
 ```

-* With default parameters the performance is 1820 MiB/s for 1 OST, which is quite low for 16 compute nodes.
+* With the default ROMIO parameters the performance is 1820 MiB/s for 1 OST, which is quite low for 16 compute nodes.

-* Moreover, we declare the romio file:
+* Next, we setup the `romio` file:

 ```
 striping_unit 1048576